 Adapting Maine’s Cities, Suburbs and Downtowns as Walkable, Bikeable, Drivable, Transit-Connected Places Maine’s demographic shift of an aging population and the simultaneous need to attract the young workforce of the future requires rethinking transportation and place.
 Learn from planners who are intimately involved in creating multi-modal smart-growth oriented transportation plans that accommodate transportation choice, in a wide range of settings.
 Panelists: Kara Wilbur, Town Planning and Urban Design Cooperative; Carl Eppich, PACTS; Alex Jaegerman, City of Portland; Vanessa Farr, Town of Yarmouth

-Walking the Walk: Complete Streets and Trail Systems are Smart Growth Investments Complete Streets is a policy that increases community livability by promoting street design that works for everyone.
-In this session you’ll learn about available resources for getting your community started with Complete Streets.
-Hear case studies and lessons learned from those in the trenches.
+Walking the Walk: Complete Streets and Trail Systems are Smart Growth Investments Learn about complete streets and how it can increase your community's livability for all by designing safe and accessible streets for everyone.
+You'll learn about basic concepts and available resources, how to get your community started, hear from folks in the trenches and the lessons they've learned and see some examples.
 Panelists: Nancy Grant, Bicycle Coalition of Maine; Tom Errico, T.Y.
 Lin International; Bruce Hyman, City of Portland; Jeremiah Bartlett, City of Portland

 Tax Increment Financing (TIF) & How to Effectively Use it in Your Community Understanding the ins and outs of TIFs can be overwhelming, especially to those in smaller towns.
 Come get an easy to understand explanation of how a TIF district can work and benefit your community.
 You will also hear from two towns that are using their TIF programs to advance their economic development goals and tackle some difficult and/or unique issues.
 Panelists: Rosie Vanadestine, KVCOG; Noreen Norton, Rudman Winchell; Shana Mueller, Bernstein & Shur; Nate Rudy, City of Gardiner; Pat Finnegan, Town of Camden